fooof-tools/fooof/doc/faq.rst

 I'm interested in a particular oscillation band, should I fit a small range?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generally, no, it is better to always try and fit a broad range, rather then to fit a small frequency range, even if one is interested in a specific oscillation band in particular.
+Generally, no, it is better to always try and fit a broad range, rather than to fit a small frequency range, even if one is interested in a specific oscillation band in particular.

 This is because the if a small frequency range is used, it becomes much more difficult to estimate the aperiodic component of the data, and without a good estimate of the aperiodic component, it can also be more difficult to effectively estimate the periodic components.